MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-gateway-server.md

 [!INCLUDE [eos-notes-operations-manager.md](../includes/eos-notes-operations-manager.md)]
 ::: moniker-end

-Gateway servers typically are used to enable monitoring of client computers that are outside the Kerberos trust boundary of management groups.
-The gateway server acts as a proxy for agent-to-management server communication, enabling only one port to be opened between networks in place of many.
+Gateway servers are typically used to enable monitoring of client computers that are outside the Kerberos trust boundary of management groups.
+However, they can also be used within the same domain if there are needs to split up the environment due to network segmentation, or to have "far away" agents connect to the management group.

 Agents communicate directly with the gateway server, and the gateway server communicates with one or more management servers.
 Multiple gateway servers can be placed in a single domain so that the agents can fail over from one to the other if they lose communication with their primary gateway.
 Similarly, a single gateway server can be configured to fail over between management servers so that no single point of failure exists in the communication chain.
-Certificates must be used to establish each computer's identity.
+The gateway server acts as a proxy for agent-to-management server communication, enabling only one port to be opened between networks in place of many.
+Certificates must be used to establish each computer's identity when outside the Kerberos trust boundary.
 Without certificates, the systems might connect, but refuse to communicate due to being unable to authenticate the connection.

 Before continuing, ensure that your server meets the minimum system requirements for System Center - Operations Manager.
 For more information, see [System Requirements for System Center Operations Manager](./system-requirements.md).